frutiemax92/YAT/README.md

 For generating WebDatasets, it is highly suggested to use Img2Dataset (https://github.com/rom1504/img2dataset) for downloading the images and generating at the same time the TAR folders.

-The code also allows for Lycoris Finetuning (not Dreambooth) as it can give faster convergence due to a lower parameter count/different reparametrization.
-Tested to work correctly with Lora, Locon and Loha, the other algorithms give an error as of writing.
+The code also allows for LoRA Finetuning (not Dreambooth) as it can give faster convergence due to a lower parameter count/different reparametrization.
+Other LoRA algorithms are not implemented yet.
 This is currently tested under Ubuntu 24.04.1 LTS.

 ## How to train